felixpalmer/amd-three.js/README.md

 It is also useful for prototyping, as a lot of the boilerplate is moved out of your way.

+[Live demo](http://felixpalmer.github.io/amd-three.js/) of this repository can be found at http://felixpalmer.github.io/amd-three.js/

 Running
 =======